m4sterbunny/rtd-gcp-cloud/source/pages/VMs.rst

 See more about the :ref:`GCP cloud shell <Cloud Shell>`

-.. the above line applies the extension in conf.py to grab headers as a link reference (best practice is to use labels rather than the header itself to allow for headings to change)
+.. the above line applies the extension in conf.py to grab file names and headers as a link reference (best practice is to use labels rather than the header itself to allow for headings to change)

+.. this ref syntax does not do well inside topics or bullet lists